aevnum/braindump-sanctuary/README.md

 ### Sidebar
 - **Navigate**: Radio buttons to switch between Home and Feed
 - **New Brain Dump**: Text area to add thoughts
-- **Add to Sanctuary**: Save your thought
+- **Add to Sanctuary**: Save your thought (stored in Neo4j)
 - **Clear**: Clear the input field
 - **Refresh Clusters**: Recalculate embeddings (computationally intensive)
-- **Clear All Dumps**: Delete everything and start fresh
+- **Clear All Dumps**: Delete everything from Neo4j and start fresh
 - **Total Brain Dumps**: Counter showing all saved thoughts

 ### Home Tab 🏠
 **What you see:**
 1. **Semantic Cluster Map** (top)
-   - Interactive Plotly visualization
+   - Interactive knowledge graph visualization
    - Each colored cluster = group of related thoughts
+   - Nodes connected by semantic similarity
    - Hover over points to see full text
-   - Shows up to 20 different clusters

 2. **All Brain Dumps Table** (bottom)
    - Columns: Brain Dump | Cluster Label | Created At